 Admitting that there was psychology involved in his techniques of soul-winning, he told Georgia District teenagers at a soul-winning clinic, "It's not a matter of using psychology, but of using good psychology."
 Conquest, the Nazarene teen magazine, covered the Georgia teen clinic in an issue, as did the local Atlanta paper.

 In the summer of 1966 the trustees of the new Mid-America Nazarene College in Olathe, Kans., elected Dr. Curtis Smith as the first president of the college.
-Dr. Smith had been the public relations director of what is now Southern Nazarene University, where McGrady was on the faculty.
+Dr. Smith was public relations director of what is now Southern Nazarene University, where McGrady was on the faculty.

 On September 12, 1966, Geoffrey Gunter sat down in the student newspaper office and wrote on a blank sheet of paper the headline, "McGrady Succeeds Smith."